 It is necessary to look at the likely intention of the parties at the time of the grant of the easement.

 Express limitations in the wording of the grant may not necessarily mean the easement is narrow in scope.
 The drafting might include safeguards for the servient owner because the rights being granted are wide ranging.

 The Court of Appeal held that the parties intended rebuilding to include more than the reconstruction of the existing building, and noted that the order of the easement's specified purposes was significant as they had an intentional "crescendo effect".
 The right of access was granted for the purposes of "maintenance, repair, rebuilding or renewal".
 The word order signified renewal was something more than rebuilding.

 However, in Alford v Hannaford and another EWCA Civ 1099, the Court of Appeal held that a right of way granted in a transfer to pass and repass "at all times and for all purposes with or without vehicles" over and along a track did not extend to a right to drive animals over and along the track .
-The transferor had reserved to itself and successors in title a similar right which also extended to the passage of animals (see Legal update, Right of way on foot and with vehicles did not include a right to drive animals (www.practicallaw.com/0-509-2400)).
+The transferor had reserved to itself and successors in title a right of way which expressly extended to the passage of animals.
+If the transferor had intended to grant a similar right it would have used similar words (see Legal update, Right of way on foot and with vehicles did not include a right to drive animals ( www.practicallaw.com/0-509-2400) ).

 Where an easement arises by implied grant or prescription, the following will need to be considered to establish the parameters of the easement that is being claimed:

 The actual manner in which the easement has been used.

 The actual extent of the use of the right.

 The character of the dominant land before the implied grant, or during the period of prescription.